archiverjs/node-archiver/BULK.md

 * `rename` This function is called for each matched `src` file, (after extension renaming and flattening).
 The `dest` and matched `src` path are passed in, and this function must return a new `dest` value.
 If the same `dest` is returned more than once, each `src` which used it will be added to an array of sources for it.

+#### Files Array Format
+This format supports multiple src-dest file mappings, while also allowing additional properties per mapping:

+* `filter` Either a valid [fs.Stats method name](http://nodejs.org/docs/latest/api/fs.html#fs_class_fs_stats) or a function that is passed the matched `src` filepath and returns `true` or `false`.
+* `nonull` If set to `true` then the operation will include non-matching patterns.
+* `dot` Allow patterns to match filenames starting with a period, even if the pattern does not explicitly have a period in that spot.
+* `matchBase` If set, patterns without slashes will be matched against the basename of the path if it contains slashes.
+For example, a?b would match the path `/xyz/123/acb`, but not `/xyz/acb/123`.
+* `expand` Process a dynamic src-dest file mapping, see [Expand Properties](BULK.md#expand-properties) for more information.
+* Other properties will be passed into the underlying libs as matching options.
+See the [node-glob][] and [minimatch][] documentation for more options.

 ### Globbing patterns
 It is often impractical to specify all source filepaths individually, so `bulk()` supports filename expansion (also know as globbing) via the built-in [node-glob][] and [minimatch][] libraries.